ComuneTrento/IFE/README.md

 # Interactive Front-End
-The Interactive Front-End component (IFE) is the main component which dialogs with SIMPATICO users meanwhile they are interacting with a Public Administration e-service.
-Several features of the SIMPATICO platform could be selected and used through this component.
+The Interactive Front-End component (IFE) is the main component which dialogs with users meanwhile they are interacting with a Public Administration e-service.
+Several features of the platform could be selected and used through this component.
 Features:
  - **Text Adaptation**: *Text simplification* of the paragraphs and of the text selected by the user and *terms definitions*
  - **Workflow Adaptation**: simplification and guidance for the form compilation